 - (f) Termination.
-Unless otherwise provided in the order of suspension, within thirty days prior to the expiration of the period of probation, the attorney shall file an affidavit with the Regulation Counsel stating that the attorney has complied with all terms of probation.
+Unless otherwise provided in the order of suspension, within thirty days and no less than fifteen days prior to the expiration of the period of probation, the attorney shall file an affidavit with the Regulation Counsel stating that the attorney has complied with all terms of probation and shall file with the Presiding Disciplinary Judge notice and a copy of such affidavit and application for an order showing successful completion of the period of probation.
 Upon receipt of this notice and absent objection from the Regulation Counsel, the Presiding Disciplinary Judge shall issue an order showing that the period of probation was successfully completed.
 The order shall become effective upon the expiration of the period of probation. - (g) Independent Charges.
 A motion for revocation of an attorney's probation shall not preclude the Regulation Counsel from filing independent disciplinary charges based on the same conduct as alleged in the motion.

-RULE 241.8.
+RULE 251.8.
 IMMEDIATE SUSPENSION

+(a) Immediate Suspension.
 Immediate suspension is the temporary suspension by the Supreme Court of an attorney's license to practice law for a definite or indefinite period of time while proceedings conducted pursuant to this Rule and these Rules are pending against the attorney.

 Although an attorney's license to practice law shall not ordinarily be suspended during the pendency of such proceedings, when there is reasonable cause to believe that an attorney is causing or has caused immediate and substantial public or private harm because the attorney has been convicted of a serious crime as defined by C.R.C.P.
-241.20(e), or because the attorney has converted property or funds, or because the attorney has engaged in conduct which poses an immediate threat to the effective administration of justice, the Supreme Court may order the attorney's license to practice law immediately suspended.
+251.20(e), or because the attorney has converted property or funds, or because the attorney has engaged in conduct which poses an immediate threat to the effective administration of justice, the Supreme Court may order the attorney's license to practice law immediately suspended.